 20. HETO Agrotechnics – a Dutch manufacturer of horticulture machines including robotic potting systems and pick and place systems for potted plants.

-21. Hortiplan – a Belgian integrator, reseller and provider of nursery equipment, supplies and mobile gully systems – which move in an automated way from the planting side to the harvesting station.
-Hortiplan also designs and sells lighting, irrigation and handling systems.
+21. Hortiplan – a Belgian integrator, reseller, and provider of nursery equipment, supplies, and mobile gully systems – which move in an automated way from the planting side to the harvesting station.
+Hortiplan also designs and sells lighting, irrigation, and handling systems.

-22. IntelinAir – an agriculture focused aerial imagery analytics company that delivers actionable intelligence to help farmers make decisions.
+22. IntelinAir – agriculture focused aerial imagery analytics company that delivers actionable intelligence to help farmers make decisions.

 23. Irmato Jentjens – An established Dutch builder of food handling and packaging systems.
 Irmato also makes Rombomatic, a nursery robotic cutting system that examines, evaluates, cuts, pows and inserts cuttings into pots and other media.
 Jentjens is a funding partner in a variety of EU Clever Robots for Crops sensing and manipulation projects.
 These include a robot for sweet pepper harvesting, an apple harvesting robot, precise, canopy-optimized spraying robots and other AI-based ag systems.

-24. Iron Ox – A Silicon Valley startup presently in stealth mode but hiring with a plan to provide a fully robotic, fully controlled environment for ag in a greenhouse growing leafy greens (lettuce, basil and bok choy) using natural light but mobile bots to move plants through each stage of development to harvesting, packaging and palletizing.
+24. Iron Ox – A Silicon Valley startup presently in stealth mode but hiring with a plan to provide a fully robotic, wholly controlled environment for ag in a greenhouse growing leafy greens (lettuce, basil and bok choy) using natural light but mobile bots to move plants through each stage of development to harvesting, packaging and palletizing.

 25. ISO Group – a Netherlands-based supplier of automation solutions for nurseries.
-They adapt industrial robot technology for horticulture uses such as grafting, planting, vision inspection and replanting.
+They adapt industrial robot technology for horticulture uses such as grafting, planting, vision inspection, and replanting.

-26. Logiqs BV – a Dutch manufacturer of internal transport and logistics systems for greenhouses for growers of cut flowers, tree nurseries, flower bulbs, potted plants and vegetables.
+26. Logiqs BV – a Dutch manufacturer of internal transport and logistics systems for greenhouses for growers of cut flowers, tree nurseries, flower bulbs, potted plants, and vegetables.
 Their new modular GreenCube vertical cultivation system uses trays sensors and vertical transporters, also with sensors, for movement between layers and movement to and from the various stages of nursery growing operations.

 28. Naio Technologies – develops and markets robots for agriculture and viticulture.
-They hold a range of electric tools for weeding, hoeing and harvesting to help farmers efficiently collect the fruit of their hard work.
+They hold a range of electric tools for weeding, hoeing, and harvesting to help farmers efficiently collect the fruit of their hard work.

 29. Photon Systems Instruments – An established Czech Republic provider of ag instruments including high throughput conveyor and robotic nursery phenotyping systems.